yankikalfa/yanki/content/about/main/index.md

 intro: |
   Hi, my name is Yanki Kalfa.
 I am a PhD candidate at the Rady School of Management at UC, San Diego.
 I hold a BA from the Pennsylvania State University and an MA from the Johns Hopkins University- SAIS.
 I was born in Turkey and speak English, French, and Turkish.
 I worked at the International Monetary Fund (IMF) and visited the Democratic Republic of Congo on an official capacity.

   I focus on empirical asset pricing and forecasting.
+My research focuses on the heterogeneity of cash flows across industries an its implications to asset prices.
+Mainly, I show that industries that higher correlation with cash flow shocks need to offer higher risk premiums.
 I think that forecasting need not be a magic 8 ball but a tool in the decision making process.
-My research focuses on the heterogeneity of cash flows an its implications to asset price fluctuations.

   **Office:** 9500 Gilman Dr. La Jolla, CA 92093